Psalm 78 – Learning from God’s Faithfulness to His Rebellious People

 ii.
 “The more of parental teaching the better; ministers and Sabbath-school teachers were never meant to be substitutes for mothers’ tears and fathers’ prayers.”
 (Spurgeon)

 e.
-The praises of the LORD, and His strength and His wonderful works that He has done: Asaph was concerned to pass on at least three things to the next generation.
+The praises of the Lord, and His strength and His wonderful works that He has done: Asaph was concerned about passing on at least three things to the next generation.

 · His wonderful works – that is, God’s power and greatness in active assistance to His people.

 i.
 It is still good and necessary for us to pass these things on.
 We should speak often about them and tell the continually unfolding story of how God has done wonderful works in and through His people.